 There are many factors to consider when choosing the right wire for your DIY projects.
 One of the most important is the amperage rating of your wire.
 Different gauges handle different amps, so you need to know what is suitable for your project.
 As a rule of thumb, ten gauge wire isn’t suitable for wiring a 40-amp circuit.
 If you’re worried about safety, don’t go overboard.
 Make sure you use the right size of wire for the job, as it’s not always safe to use smaller wires.

 The size of your wire determines its amperage rating.
 A larger wire will allow more outlets to be plugged into it.
-However, a smaller gauge wire should not be installed near a 40 amp circuit breaker.
+However, a smaller gauge wire should not be installed on a 40 amp circuit breaker.
 It could also melt or catch fire.
 This makes it necessary to check with a technician before installation.
 The most common size of wire for this application is 8 AWG copper or six AWG aluminum.
 It’s also safe to use 6 AWG wire for the same application.